yashika-21/Coffee-Shop-Sales-Analysis/README.md

 # Project Objective
-The project aims at analyzing the sales of a Coffee Shop to identify key sales trends, customer behaviour, and product performance, that can help improve the overall performance.
+The project aims at analyzing the sales of a Coffee Shop to identify key sales trends, customer behaviour, and product performance, that can help improve the overall profitabilty.

 # Project Structure